Imaginous/Cowboy_Untamed/README.md

 - Disconnect from the bike.

 #### Quick Launch Presets
-With this new feature (and second app icon) you can setup 3 presets (Slow, Normal, Fast) and quickly unlock your bike with one of these presets. just long press the *Cowboy Untamed Presets* app icon and select one of three presets.
-Selecting the app icon will unlock the bike with the last used preset.
-These presets are not stored in flash and will be resest after locking your bike.
+With this new feature (and second app icon) you can setup three presets (Slow, Normal, Fast) and quickly unlock your bike with one of these presets.
+Just long press the *Cowboy Untamed Presets* app icon and select one of the three presets.
+Clicking the *Cowboy Untamed Presets* app icon will unlock the bike with the last used preset.
+These presets are not stored in flash and will be reset after locking your bike.<br><br>
 **Note:** do not use the *FLASH* button in the main app while a preset is active.
-This will store the preset settings in flash memory.
+This will store the preset settings in flash memory.<br><br>
+To configure the *Quick Launch Presets* go to the corresponding menu in the main app.<br><br>

-As stated earlier I started made some discoveries how to make the bike peddle a little bit harder.
+As stated earlier I made some discoveries how to make the bike peddle a little bit heavier.
 Sometimes I find the default force a bit to low to my likings.
 With the *Quick Launch Presets* you can now alter the peddle torque to motor torque level.
-The *Peddle Max Torque* increases the overall force needed to power your Coboy.
-100% is default, lower values will make you sweat more.
+By decreasing the *Peddle Max Torque* percentage the overall force needed to power your Coboy will be increased.
+100% is default, lower values will make you sweat more.<br><br>

-*Text under construction*
+To get more precise control over the motor power the motor controller has 8 registers to set the maximum power output at certain speeds.
+These speeds are determined by the set maximum speed.<br>This is why you need to be connected to your bike when configuring.
+This will get the set maximum speed and calculates the corresponding speed ranges.
+These will be noted underneath each speed level.<br>
+You can now set the maximum power as a percentage, 100% is default, 0% is no assist at all at the given speed range.<br>
+With this system you can still get up to speed with 100% power, but when reaching 10km/h you can lower the output so you have to peddle harder.
+This makes it more natural when cycling along a non e-biker.<br><br>
+Off course you can also set *field weakening*.
+When left empty the bike operates in its default mode (torque with speed limit).
+Entering 0-20% will disable the speed limit and set *field weakening*.<br><br>
+At this point in time I can't give any advise on the "best" values.
+Just determine them with trail and error.<br><br>
+**Note**: empty fields are not send to the bike.
+The default values stored in the motor controller are used.
+As stated before don't use the *FLASH* button in the main app when your bike was unlocked using a preset.
+First lock your bike then start the main app to do alterations.

 ##### V1+ Headlight bug